Reduce Your Credit Card Decline Rate WITHOUT Seeing a Surge in Fraud Attempts

 According to a survey from Profitwell, credit card declines were the leading cause of customer churn among subscription businesses accounting.
 They account for 20-40% of churn and cancellations.

 For instance, if you see an uptick in your card decline rate tied to decline code “94 — Duplicate Transmission,” you may need to examine your authorization request process for potential errors.
-Or, if you receive multiple rejected authorization requests with code “3 — Invalid Merchant,” you need to contact your bank right away.
+Or, if you get multiple rejected authorization requests with code “3 — Invalid Merchant,” you need to contact your bank right away.

 What Should You Do About Credit Card Declines?